spec0p/pg-docs/sdk-js.md

 #### Moves handling and validation

-If a move is considered valid from the server-side rules, the server will respond with a confirmation message that will be handled by the `onMoveValid` callback function.
+If a move is considered valid by the server-side rules, the server will respond with a confirmation message that will be handled by the `onMoveValid` callback function.
 Moves performed by the opponent will also be handled by this callback function.

 If a move ends the game, the `gameResults` parameter will indicate how the game ended.
 Possible values are 'won', 'lost', and 'draw'.